inspectordanno/inspectordanno.github.io/about.md

 ---
 ![dan_spector](/img/dan.jpg)

-I'm a developer, designer, and data journalist in New York, working mostly with front-end web technologies.
+I'm a developer, data visualization designer, and journalist in New York, working mostly with front-end web technologies.
 Previously, I was a graphics reporter at the [Wall Street Journal](https://graphics.wsj.com).
 I graduated with a master's degree in information design and data visualization from [Northeastern University](https://www.northeastern.edu/visualization/) in Boston.

 ## What I Like Doing
 I enjoy making graphics and interactive toys to explain concepts and data.
 I especially like undertaking projects where I can build a narrative that presents a big idea.
 Most of my work utilizes HTML, CSS, JavaScript, and frameworks like D3 and React.
-I also do data analysis in R and static design in Illustrator.
+I also do data analysis in R, static design in Illustrator, and back-end in the Node-Express-MongoDB stack.

 I’m also a firm believer in the power of words.
 Writing is my therapy.